Chris Pappas highlights veteran jobs bill and tariff concerns in latest posts

 Related

-The VA issued 80 Interest Rate Reduction Refinance Loans in New Hampshire during the fourth quarter of fiscal year 2025, according to figures provided by the Veterans Affairs Home Loans Index.
+The average VA Purchase Loan amount for New Hampshire in the first quarter of fiscal year 2026 was $481,629, according to figures provided by the Veterans Affairs Home Loans Index.

 Trending